Fragility of $\mathcal{Z}_2$ topological invariant characterizing triplet excitations in a bilayer kagome magnet: Introduction

-We then explore the consequences of the spin--mixing terms allowed by the symmetry of the lattice, and discuss their effect on the $\mathcal{Z}_2$ and Chern bands.
+We explore the consequences of the spin--mixing terms allowed by the symmetry of the lattice, and discuss their effect on the $\mathcal{Z}_2$ and Chern bands.
 Such spin--mixing terms are also present in the original model of Kane and Mele, in the form of the Rashba coupling~\cite{Kane2005,Kane2005b}.
 In that case, the ``up'' and ``down'' spin states of an electron form a Kramers pair, enforcing the twofold degeneracy of the bands at certain points in the Brillouin zone.
 This guarantees the perturbative stability of spin--Hall state against small values of Rashba coupling.
 However such a protection is {\it not} guaranteed by time--reversal symmetry in the case of the triplons, where the representation of the time--reversal operator squares to one.
-We examine this difference closely, and find that even infinitesimal spin--mixing interactions can eliminate the $\mathcal{Z}_2$ topological invariant, opening a gap to the associated helical edge modes.
-Because of the closely--related lattice symmetries, the main conclusions of this analysis are also valid for bilayer honeycomb model considered in Ref.~\onlinecite{Joshi2019}.
+We examine this difference closely, and find that even infinitesimal nematic interactions can eliminate the $\mathcal{Z}_2$ topological invariant, opening a gap to the associated helical edge modes.

+We further identify an operator $\Theta$=TR$\times$U(1) which, within a Bogoliubov-de Gennes approach, encodes the symmetry needed to protect a $\mathcal{Z}_2$ topological phase in either a quantum paramagnet, or an ordered phase with topological magnon bands.
+We give a detailed analysis on the commutation of the various terms in the triplet Hamiltonian with $\Theta$, confirming that the nematic interaction breaks this symmetry, compromising the $\mathcal{Z}_2$ band-topology.

+We also discuss the implications of these results for the bilayer models considered in Refs.~\onlinecite{Joshi2019} and~\onlinecite{Kondo2019}, where identical symmetry considerations apply.